Gerry Ford (businessman): Caffè Nero

-Caffè Nero had been established as an Italian coffee concept in South Kensington in 1990 by Ian Semp; the company with five central London branches was sold to Paladin in 1997.
+Caffè Nero had been established as an Italian coffee concept in South Kensington in 1990 by Ian Semp; the company with five central London branches was sold to Paladin soon in same year 1990.

-Paladin Partners established Caffè Nero in 1997 in South Kensington, with five branches.
+Paladin Partners established Caffè Nero in 1990 in South Kensington, with five branches.
 At the time most people drank coffee from instant coffee bought in the supermarket.
 As of January 2024, Caffè Nero has over 1,000 branches in 11 countries.

 In March 2001 the company joined the London Stock Exchange.
 He took the company off the stock exchange in 2007.
 The company's headquarters are in Covent Garden.
 In 2020, Ford said that he had spent 70% of his life in Europe, and that this is where he developed a passion for and understanding of coffee and coffee houses.

 Personal life

 Ford lives in Kensington.
 He is married to Amanda and has two sons.